Nephrology

 What to Present in Viva/OSCE

-"On examination, This patient appears well.
+"On examination, this patient appears well.
 Blood pressure is elevated at [X/Y].
-On abdominal examination, There are bilateral ballotable renal masses with an irregular surface, Consistent with polycystic kidneys.
+On abdominal examination, there are bilateral ballotable renal masses with an irregular surface, consistent with polycystic kidneys.
 There is also hepatomegaly.
 I note an umbilical hernia.
 There are no signs of advanced CKD.
 The findings are consistent with ADPKD."

 6. Investigations